willemsrb/simple-jta/README.md

     </bean>
 </beans>
 ```

+The transaction store of choice for Simple JTA is a database.
+Why?
+Because all (our) applications already have a fully functioning, reliable and properly backed up database any way.
+We don't want to complicate thing by having a set of files (on each application server) that needs to be backed up (in sync) with that.

-#####nl.futureedge.simple.jta.JtaTransactionManager properties
+##### nl.futureedge.simple.jta.JtaTransactionManager properties
 | Property | Explanation | Required |
 |---|---|---|
 | uniqueName | The unique name to use for this transaction manager | Yes |
 | jtaTransactionStore | Transaction store to 'stably' store transaction information | Yes (Autowired) |

-The transaction store of choice for Simple JTA is a database.
-Why?
-Because all (our) applications already have a fully functioning, reliable and properly backed up database any way.
-We don't want to complicate thing by having a set of files (on each application server) that needs to be backed up (in sync) with that.

-#####nl.futureedge.simple.jta.store.jdbc.JdbcTransactionStore properties
+##### nl.futureedge.simple.jta.store.jdbc.JdbcTransactionStore properties
 | Property | Explanation | Required |
 |---|---|---|
 | create | If true, the transaction store will try to create the database objects on startup | No (default false) |